anaibol/backend-takehome/README.md

 In this test you will be asked to implement a solution for the second type of notification: namely those that are scheduled.

-Your task will be to implemented a very simple REST API with a unique endpoint that listens on `127.0.0.1:3001`.
+Your task will be to implement a very simple REST API with a unique endpoint that listens on `127.0.0.1:3001`.

 This endpoint should be `POST /user` (body described below).